jlimadev/aws-certification-cloud-practitioner-notes/notes/cloud-integration/README.md

 ## Amazon MQ

-It is a managed Apache ActiveMQ which is a service to work with Queue and Notification Topics.
+It is a managed Apache ActiveMQ and RabbitMQ which are services to work with Queue and Notification Topics.
 The use case is when you are migrating to the cloud, instead of re-engineering the application to use SQS and SNS, we can use Amazon MQ.

 - SQS, SNS are “cloud-native” services, and they’re using proprietary protocols from AWS.
 - Traditional applications running from on-premise may use open protocols such as: MQTT, AMQP, STOMP, OpenWire, WSS